 During the whole development and assembly process, we strongly emphasise the quality and reliability of all of our products.
 All components are manufactured in the Czech Republic by proven manufacturers.
 Each circuit board is also marked with unique QR code, allowing us to backtrack any individual component in case of failures or reliability issues.
 On the final product, every component can be backtracked, included the info indicating which person was responsible for testing and calibration.

-- firmware upload
+- firmware upload test

-- I/O calibration
+- functionality test, I/O calibration and testing

 - multiple modules assembly